Certificate in Event Planning

 Course Description: Planning an event in a space predominantly used for performances can give you additional options but can also create some unique challenges.
 This course will walk you through some of those opportunities and challenges.
 It will also introduce you to some of terminology that you will need to know and questions that will need to be answered to interact most effectively with the facility staff.

-Course Description: Class attendees will learn what facilities and services are available for event reservations and planning through Recreation & Sports Services.
+Course Description: Class attendees will learn what facilities and services are available for event reservations and planning through Recreation & Wellness.
 This includes the HLS Facility, Argonaut Athletic Club, Fieldhouse, and outdoor facilities.
 Attendees will learn about the reservation process as it relates to the department.
 There will be a tour of each facility that can be reserved for events.

 Historic Hospitality - Hosting Events at Historic Pensacola (On-site Course)

 Course Description: Discover some of the ins and outs of daily museum operations at the UWF Historic Trust as they pertain to special event planning.
 Find out all information necessary--from start to finish-- to host events downtown at the Museum of Commerce, T.T.
 Wentworth Museum, Barkley House, Museum Plaza, and the Voices of Pensacola Multicultural Center.

 This course will rotate between locations.
 When the course is offered downtown it will include a walking tour of some of the facilities.
 When this course is offered on the main campus it will include a virtual tour.
 Please check the Professional Development Reservation Desk for location information.

 Best Practices in Planning Virtual Events (On-site Course)